✔ Expert-reviewed for accuracy and completeness. Learn more

 Different provinces have different rebates and incentives available and these are subject to change at any time.
 In addition, local organizations like utility companies and municipal governments may also have their own HVAC grant programs.

-For more information on current heating & cooling rebates and incentives in Canada, please see here.
+Check out the latest current heating & cooling government rebates and incentives in Canada.

 Plus check out our Local Current HVAC Deals page for offers and promotions from local contractors.